luskaner/aoe2DELanServer/README.md

 See the [releases page](https://github.com/luskaner/aoe2DELanServer/releases) for server and launcher binaries for supported operating systems.

+*Note: If you are using Windows Defender on Windows it may flag one or more executables as virus, this is a **false positive***.

 ### Verification

 The verification process ensures that the files you download are the same as the ones that were uploaded by the